 1. ‘Stacked’ or twin-gang pots in the Dual Volume Pedal 1620.
 This pedal takes two jack-plug inputs through two electrically separate identical volume pots mounted on a common shaft, working in tandem with two jack-plug outputs.

 2. Stereo Volume Pedal 1622, using two electrically separate identical volume pots mounted on a common shaft.
-One pot controls the Left channel and the other controls the Left channel, with two stereo jacks, one an input and the other an output.
+One pot controls the Left channel and the other controls the Right channel, with two stereo jacks, one an input and the other an output.

 2. A twin gang pot is used as the tone controller in the Model 610 Combination Volume and Tone Control pedal.